ChernyshevT/LTPLib_project/README.md

 	& \bar{\vartheta}_{\rm [k-1]} + \max(\vartheta_{\rm [k]} ~ \forall\varepsilon).
 \end{align}\right.
 ```
-The simulation is organized as a binary search and a ssimple check for each pair of components:
+The simulation is organized as a binary search and a simple check for each pair of components:
 ```math
 \left\{\begin{align}
 	& \bar{\vartheta}_{\rm [k]}